melt-umn/ableC-tensor-algebra/README.md

 A tensor algebra compiler for ableC based on the paper *The Tensor Algebra Compiler* by Fredrik Kjolstad, et. al.

 ## Todo
+* Add check for including tensors.xh header file
-* OpenMP code generation needs to be tested more.
+* Test OpenMP code generation more
 * Extend test-suite to test correctness of code gen
-* Add check for including tensors.xh header file
+* Add user guide to README
 * Find nice examples
-* Implement string show using string extension
 * Implement sparse and dense functions over tensor accesses for tensor expressions